ninasaul/monkey_avatar_generator/README.md

 ## Design Files

-The avatar designs are sourced from [Design Source Platform] ([Jello](https://www.figma.com/community/file/1070732790145853382/monkey-kingdom-nft-avatar-generator)).
+The avatar designs are sourced from [Figma Community] ([Jello](https://www.figma.com/community/file/1070732790145853382/monkey-kingdom-nft-avatar-generator)).
 You can find the design files in the /design folder of the repository.

 ## Contribution